ecmwf/ecflow/docs/tutorial/getting_started/using-ecflowui.rst

 The tree view panel allows access to a context menu by clicking with the right mouse button on a node, which provides access to a variety of options, including:

-#. opening a particular task output in a separate window, via the select the *Output...* menu option.
+#. opening a particular task output in a separate window, by selecting the *Output...* menu option.
-#. rerunning a task, family or suite, via the select the *Requeue* menu option.
+#. re-queueing a task, family or suite, by selecting the *Requeue* menu option.

+Notice that *Requeue* is only one of the three ways of making a task run again, and it is the one that resets the node most thoroughly.
+See :ref:`tutorial-execute_rerun_and_requeue` for the distinction between *Execute*, *Rerun* and *Requeue*.

 During the execution of the suite, the nodes change colour to reflect the :term:`status` of the nodes.